sunday32/How-to-Setup-Unity-for-Xbox-Console-or-Universal-Windows-Platform/README.md

 2. Registering and Activating your Xbox Console
 3. How to your Setup Xbox
 4. Setting up your Computer
-5. Automaticlly Loading Game using Unity or Manuelly Uploading Game Using Visual Studio
+5. Setting Up Project, Connecting Unity and Finishing

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## 1. Get your License First